$BKT$ transitions in classical and quantum long-range systems: Field-theoretical approach

-As a consequence, the LR perturbation becomes relevant only if $\sigma < 2-\eta_{\rm sr}(J)$: this bears some similarly with the SSB case\,\cite{defenu2015fixed}, but with the main difference that now we have an anomalous dimension.
+The LR perturbation is relevant only in the regime $\sigma < 2-\eta_{\rm sr}(J)$.
+This bears some similarly with the SSB case\,\cite{defenu2015fixed}, but with the main difference that the anomalous dimension is temperature dependent.

-Let us notice that, for $\sigma>2$ the LR term is always irrelevant.
-For $\sigma <2$ Eq.\,\eqref{ScalingDimension} predicts that at low enough temperatures, the LR perturbation is always relevant.
-Since the topologically stable points have $J> \frac{2}{\pi}$, we have that $0 < \eta_{\rm sr} < \frac{1}{4}$, as in the usual BKT theory (which indeed corresponds to the $g=0$ theory).
+For $\sigma>2$, the LR term is always irrelevant.
+For $\sigma <2$ Eq.\,\eqref{ScalingDimension} predicts that the LR perturbation is always relevant at low enough temperatures.
+Since the points which are stable under the proliferation of vortices are those with $J> \frac{2}{\pi}$, we have that $0 < \eta_{\rm sr} < \frac{1}{4}$, as in the usual BKT theory (which indeed corresponds to the $g=0$ theory).
 As a consequence, for $\frac{7}{4} < \sigma < 2$, we have that it exists an intermediate range of value of $J$ for which the Gaussian theory is stable with respect to both the topological and the LR perturbations, leading to conventional quasi-long-range order in a given temperature window.
 Instead, for $\sigma < 7/4$ the BKT stable fixed line is completely swallowed by the action of the LR perturbation, so that our perturbative picture breaks down.
-However, it is sensible to assume in that in this regime the system simply undergoes an order-disorder phase transition.
+However, it is sensible to assume that in this regime the system simply undergoes an order-disorder phase transition.

 This picture is essentially in agreement with the results of the SCHA.
-However, our results no longer depends on the regularization procedure or the exact form of $J_{\rm S} (r)$ and are truly universal.
+However, our results no longer depends on the regularization procedure or the exact form of $J_{\rm S} (r)$ and are genuinely universal.
+Our observation can be strengthened by the renormalization equations (see Appendix \ref{AppD} for details) which, at the leading order in $y$ and $g$ are given by